248nonny/248nonny.github.io/_posts/2025-08-24-my-summer-so-far.md

 This summer I did what they call "Robot Summer" at UBC Engineering Physics.
 In the May through June summer semester I took 4 full classes plus a robot class (ENPH 253) which lasted from May through August.

 The robot class was by far the highlight!
-In teams of four, we had to build fully autonomous robots to accomplish tasks and compete against the other teams ([read more here](https://projectlab.engphys.ubc.ca/enph-253-2025/)).
+In teams of four, we had to build fully autonomous robots to accomplish tasks and compete against the other teams ([read more here](https://projectlab.engphys.ubc.ca/enph-253-2025/), and check out [this video](https://youtu.be/nPeLP5-Fo64); My robot is the one with the purple basket!).
 This year, the scenario was that there was a animal hospital on fire, and we needed to save as many "pets" (stuffed animals) as we could within 2 minutes.

 The awesome thing about this class is that we were given minimal direction in terms of how to build our robots; they basically gave us the rules for the competition and let us run amok in the lab.
 We spent May through June mostly working on our other classes, though we definitely spent time coming up with ideas and designs for the robots.
 Starting in July, the robot lab was open 5 days a week from 10am to 8pm (10 hours a day!!), and I spent just about every hour I could in the lab!